Chinese Singaporeans: After 1945

 Race riots were common during the early post-war period, predominantly in the period between self-governance and independence in 1965.

 One major riot took place during birthday celebrations in honour of Muhammad, on 21 July 1964.
 There were records of high casualties (23 killed and 454 injured), as well as claims that the riot was politically motivated to oust the then Prime Minister (Lee Kuan Yew) and his cabinet as well as to prevent the promotion of a Malaysian Malaysia concept in Peninsular Malaysia.

-After the independence of Singapore in 1965, Singapore began to foster a more racially harmonious society in Singapore.
-Following the construction of Singapore national identity and nationhood, the Chinese in Singapore began to change their mindset from temporary stay to permanent settlements in Singapore, thus taking roots in Singapore.
-Following this transformation, the Chinese in Singapore gradually began to recognise citizenship-wise as "Singaporeans".
+Following Singapore's independence in 1965, the government pursued policies to foster a racially harmonious society.
+With the establishment of a Singaporean national identity and nationhood, the Chinese community began to shift from a mindset of temporary residence to permanent settlement, laying deeper roots on the island.
+Over time, this transformation encouraged Chinese Singaporeans to increasingly identify themselves, in terms of citizenship, as "Singaporeans".

+In the late 20th century, Singapore saw a large increase of Chinese immigrants, who were selected by the Singaporean government from Chinese universities in order to increase manpower.
 Chinese migrants from China during the late 20th century and early 21st century were generally known as "Xinyimin 新移民" (new immigrants).
 They came from various parts of China.